Protesters stay holed up on Hong Kong campus, surrounded by riot police

 The Cross Harbour Tunnel remained shut on Thursday because of extensive damage, authorities said.

-Some train services remained shut, the city’s metro operator MTR Corp said, while the rural Yuen Long station in New Territories would shut by 2 p.m., to pre-empt demonstrations marking four months since suspected triad gang members attacked protesters and commuters there.
+Some train services remained shut, the city’s metro operator MTR Corp said, while the rural Yuen Long station in New Territories would shut by 2 p.m., to preempt demonstrations marking four months since suspected triad gang members attacked protesters and commuters there.
+(Reporting by Donny Kwok and Clare Baldwin; Writing by Farah Master; Editing by Anne Marie Roantree and Gerry Doyle)

-China has accused the United States and Britain of stirring up trouble in Hong Kong and it has criticized the U.S. House of Representatives over its passing of two bills aimed at supporting the protesters and sending a warning to China about human rights.

-China’s state Xinhua news agency said a top Chinese official in Hong Kong, Xie Feng, had summoned the U.S. consul-general to denounce the legislation as gross interference and violation of international law.